jeanquark/highmaps/readme.md

 # Display 2 layers of geodata with Highmaps

 Use [Highmaps](http://www.highcharts.com/products/highmaps) to display a map of population densities in Europe by country/state with flags in the tooltip.
-This repo contains the final project built on top of Laravel 5.2, and all steps are explained in [this](http://www.jmkleger.com/display-2-layers-of-geodata-with-highmaps) blog post.
+View demo [here](http://www.jmkleger.com/highmaps).
+This repo contains the final project built on top of Laravel 5.2, and all steps are explained in [this](http://www.jmkleger.com/post/display-2-layers-of-geodata-with-highmaps) blog post.

 ## Installation